Our hydroelectric plant, with two Archimedes screw turbines, is next to Caversham Weir in Reading

-The River Thames at Reading passes over Caversham Weir with a drop of about 1.4 m and an average year-round flow of about 37 m³/second.
-This high-energy combination was harnessed to power various mills based on View Island for hundreds of years before these were decommissioned and demolished, ending the using of waterpower in Reading by the middle of the the twentieth century.
-Reading Hydro CBS, identifying this waste of potential energy, has put together a vision to restore this hydro-power tradition for the town and generate clean, green electricity for the benefit of the community.
+The River Thames at Reading passes over Caversham Weir with a drop of about 1.4 m.
+The water flow is about 37 m³ per second on average.
+This high-energy combination was harnessed to power various mills based on View Island for hundreds of years.
+However, by the middle of the twentieth century they had all been decommissioned and demolished.
+Reading Hydro CBS has revived Reading’s water power tradition, by building a community-owned hydroelectric plant that generates low-carbon renewable electricity.

-Our power plant comprises of two SpaansBabcock-built Archimedes screw turbines.
-Rated together at 46 kW of usable power output, we’ll be generating a total of 320 Megawatt hours per year.
+Our power plant has two Archimedes screw turbines built by Spaans-Babcock, each connected to an electric generator via a gearbox.
+The whole plant is rated at 46 kW of electrical output, and we estimate it will generate an average of 320 Megawatt hours of electricity per year, without producing climate-heating emissions.
 Our site is located to the northeast end of the gated weirs, cutting through a causeway linking to lower Caversham.
-Each turbine will sit in a concrete channel, constructed by Land & Water, at a 22 degree angle from horizontal.
-The intake channels are controlled by sluice gates and covered by screens; the water flows from the Mill Stream, through the screws and into the Weir pool below.
+Each turbine sits in a concrete channel, constructed by Land & Water, at a 22 degree angle from horizontal.
+The intake channels are controlled by sluice gates and covered by screens to keep debris out.
+The water flows from the Mill Stream, through the screws and into the Weir pool below.

 The turbine house is built from recycled aggregate blocks, wooden roof trusses and insulated steel roof sheeting.
-It houses core components for the operations of the turbines, including the electrical generators, gearboxes, and electrical control equipment; there are also integrated bat boxes for the local bat population in the roof!
-Additionally, monitoring equipment and our grid connection (that tunnels under the Thames itself) are also located within the Turbine House.
+It houses the electrical generators, gearboxes, and electrical control and monitoring equipment.
+There are also integrated bat boxes for the local bat population in the North wall!

 See this link from Community Energy England for more educational details on this process.

-Our screw turbines are completely safe for fish, and will be carried downstream through the equipment unharmed.
-However, the fish cannot swim upstream through the turbines.
-To remedy this, we will be installing an additional natural fish pass on View Island.
-Carrying water down from the Mill Leat and throuh the island, the pass emerges adjacent to the turbine channels.
-With a flow faster than the turbines, the pass will attract and facilitate the upstream passage of fish, eels and lamprey.
-The fish pass will also provide some new spawning grounds for all fish along its route.
-Furthermore, we have also built new habitats for other flora and fauna too, with bird boxes, bug hotels and tree planting throughout View Island.
+Our hydroelectric plant is safe for fish, which are carried downstream through the screw turbines unharmed.
+However, fish cannot swim upstream through the turbines or the weir.
+There’s a ladder-like ‘fish pass’ just next to the weir, but this is too steep for many types of fish.
+To remedy this, we have built a new natural fish pass on View Island.
+This carries water down from the Mill Leat and through the island, and emerges next to the turbine channels.
+The water flows out faster than the flow from turbines, which attracts fish and eels into the pass.
+Eels are helped by a rough ‘eel tile’ on the floor.
+The fish pass also provides new resting and spawning grounds for fish along its route.
+We built other new habitats for flora and fauna too, with bird boxes, bug hotels and tree planting throughout View Island.